 Prepared by Peter Hazell, Stanley Wood, Bhramar Dey, and Melanie Bacou

 This annex aims to show how the small farm typology described in this chapter can be operationalized to segment farms in practice.
-It uses household survey data to classify farms and quantify their relative importance and household characteristics, and spatial mapping techniques to identify areas on maps where the different types of households are likely to be concentrated.
+It uses household survey data to classify farms and quantify their relative importance and household characteristics, and spatial mapping techniques to identify geographic areas where the different types of households are likely to be concentrated.

-The analysis uses recent living standard measurement survey (LSMS) data from Ghana, Ethiopia and Tanzania to demonstrate the approach.
+The analysis uses recent household survey data from Ghana (Ghana Living Standard Survey 2012/2013), Ethiopia (Ethiopia Socioeconomic Survey 2015/2016) and Tanzania (Tanzania National Panel Survey 2012/2013) to demonstrate the approach.
 Data on the share of crop production sold, and the share of nonfarm income in total income, are used to segment the households into the five groups described in Table 1 of the chapter.
 Small farms are defined as having 4 ha or less of agricultural land.
-Boundary values for segmenting between nonfarm income shares and between crop sale shares were determined on a trial and error basis, leading to the results in Table A.1.
+Common boundary value choices between the different nonfarm income share and crop sale share segments were determined iteratively through cross-country comparison, leading to the results in Table A.1.

 Table A.1: Composition of small farms ≤ 4 ha by type of livelihood strategy, Ghana, Ethiopia and Tanzania